CENSOR IT UNLESS SHE CAN DANCE

 Within the overarching context of mainstream Bollywood Movies, particularly in the realm of item songs, women find themselves situated within a complex patriarchal framework.
 These cinematic representations do not fully grant women individual agency.
 Often, they serve as mere spectacles rather than genuine reflections of women in a contemporary post-feminist Indian society.

-The interplay between censorship, cultural context, and stylistic choices in Bollywood item songs have led to conflicting portrayals to femininity in item songs.
+The amalgamation of censorship, cultural context, and stylistic choices in Bollywood item songs have led to conflicting portrayals to femininity in item songs.
 The influence of Bollywood culture is unmistakably reflected in the deliberate designation of the ‘item girl’ as an ‘outsider, strategically positioned to bear potential backlash stemming from the overt depiction of sexuality in item dance sequences.

 Sunny Leone’s Baby Doll, where she is portrayed as an independent agent who likes expressing her sexuality and has male and female background dancers for her own pleasure, encourages the idea that taking agency of your own sexuality without repressing it can lead to an understanding of how a ‘raunchy’ song can shift the narrative from the ‘male gaze’ to female sexuality through similar visual elements.

-Oo Antava Oo Oo Antava is a very recent example of a more drastic shift in the elements of an item song.
-While maintaining its usual item song visual elements, the lyrics of the song directly addresses the ‘male gaze’.
-It dives into how men stare at women regardless of what they wear or how they act and yet, blame the women and victims in cases of rape, harassment, and inappropriate behaviour.
+Oo Antava Oo Oo Antava (2021) is a very recent example of a more drastic shift in the elements of an item song.
+It looks like an item song, but the lyrics hit differently.
+Instead of playing along, it calls men out.
+It speaks directly to the way women are policed, judged, and blamed, no matter what they wear or how they move.